-- From the A-Z tab choose the letter E.
+- From the Stories A-Z tab choose the letter E.

 - Go down to Electoral systems and you will find some details about the different systems over the years.

-As well as the information in these articles, remember to look at the External links and sources.
-You will find a list of additional resources here in both electronic and print formats.
+Tips: As well as the information in these articles, remember to look at the External links and sources.
+You will find a list of additional resources in both electronic and print formats.

 - Use the Politics and government link and have a look at the headings under Political milestones.

 - Have a look at Women and the vote and Maori and the vote to find out about the history of these groups in New Zealand elections.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

-- Use the key words 'electoral system New Zealand' to find other sources of information such as audio, video and images.
+- Use the keywords 'electoral system New Zealand' to find sources of information such as audio, video and images.